-She was recently co-Primary Investigator with Associate Professor Belinda Wheaton on an International Olympic Committee Advanced Research Programme Grant exploring youths' attitudes towards the Olympic Games, with a focus on action sports.
-Thorpe presented their findings at the IOC in Switzerland 2016, and this work played an important role in informing the IOC's inclusion of surfing, skateboarding and sport climbing into the Tokyo 2020 Olympic Games.
+She was recently co-Primary Investigator with Professor Belinda Wheaton on an International Olympic Committee Advanced Research Programme Grant exploring youths' attitudes towards the Olympic Games, with a focus on action sports.
+Thorpe presented their findings at the IOC in Switzerland 2016 and has been invited to speak at various other IOC-related events.
+This collaborative work with Wheaton went on to play an important role in informing the IOC's inclusion of surfing, skateboarding and sport climbing into the Tokyo 2020 Olympic Games.
 Thorpe and Wheaton are currently writing a book based on this research, and continuing to explore the effects of Olympic inclusion on action sport cultures and industries.

-Associate Professor Thorpe manages the University of Waikato SiF Home of Cycling Research Initiative, including four post-doctoral fellows over four years.
-She is also co-founder of Fuel Aotearoa, an educational website aimed at empowering athletic girls and women with accessible knowledge about Female Athlete Triad related issues, and has organized two national interdisciplinary Female Athlete Health Symposiums (2015, 2017).
+Another key strand of Holly's research has been the health and wellbeing of sportswomen, and has organized two national interdisciplinary Female Athlete Health Symposiums (2015, 2017).
 Holly is an inaugural member of the High Performance Sport WHISPA (Women's Health in Sport) working group, and continues to explore transdisciplinary approaches for new ways of understanding the health of women in sport and exercise.

-Holly is passionate about working with graduate students at Masters and PhD levels, particularly those interested in sport and gender, new approaches to understanding the complexities of embodied sporting and fitness experiences, youth sport, action/extreme sports, and/or Sport for Development and Peace Studies, and welcomes enquiries.
+Holly is passionate about working with graduate students at Masters and PhD levels, particularly those interested in sport and gender, new approaches to understanding the complexities of embodied sporting and fitness experiences, youth sport, action/extreme sports, and/or Sport for Development and Peace Studies, innovations in social theory (i.e., new materialisms) and qualitative methods, and welcomes enquiries.

 Project Title / Topic